 The purpose of this module is to enable students to understand and apply QRA techniques with particular relevance to the oil & gas and process industries.
 The module includes an introduction to QRA-related regulatory requirements in the industry and the use of QRA.
 Students will be given an opportunity to conduct QRA for example oil & gas / process facilities.
 The module also covers risk criteria, application of the ALARP principle, sensitivity analysis and cost benefit analysis.
-Assessment is a combination of technological task, an essay based on a case study and online activities (e.g. tests, discussions, etc.).

 The following modules are pre-requisites:

-□ Hazard Identification
+Hazard Identification

-□ Physical Effects Modelling
+Physical Effects Modelling

-□ Fault Tree and Event Tree Analysis
+Fault Tree and Event Tree Analysis

-The following module is recommended for prior study:

-□ Reliability, Availability, Maintainability (ARM) Analysis
+The following module is recommended for prior study: Availability, Reliability and Maintainability (ARM) Analysis